Dust1920/FinanceApp/README.md

 ## Introduction

-The Personal Finances is a big problem in Mexico
+The Personal Finances is a big problem in Mexico and the administration's of expenses

 ## Finance Design